 In August of 2016, my wife accepted a position with Cleveland schools, getting us closer to her hometown of Buffalo, NY.
 We moved to South Euclid with our two dogs, Bella and Josie, our three cats, Mick, Xyla, and Toba, and Bowie, a six year-old red tailed boa constrictor - all rescues.
 I decided to take this opportunity to change my career and started PAWS.
 I am excited to work with animals and to provide their owners with support and peace of mind.

 In conjunction with operating PAWS I also volunteer at the Euclid Animal Shelter twice a week helping to socialize dogs and cats, clean their kennels, and set up adoptions.
 If you're looking to add a new furry friend to your household please consider rescuing a shelter animal - you'll save a life and forever have their love and appreciation.
-Stop by the Euclid Animal Shelter (25100 Lakeland Blvd., Euclid, OH) during open hours and see the available pets!
-The shelter is open Tuesday, Wednesday, Friday, Saturday from 12-4pm and Thursday from 6-8pm.
-You can find me there on Thursday evenings.
+Stop by the Euclid Animal Shelter (25100 Lakeland Blvd., Euclid, OH) and see the available pets!
+The shelter is open Tuesday to Saturday from 12-4pm.

-It's a privilege to make a living being a dog or cat’s friend
+It's a privilege to make a living being a friend to dogs and cats

 Sir Lancelot the Great Dane and I circa 1987